Laugh to Keep from Crying

-Laugh to Keep from Crying is an 2009 American stage play created, produced, written and directed by Tyler Perry.
+Laugh to Keep from Crying is a 2009 American stage play created, produced, written and directed by Tyler Perry.
 The show first opened in the fall of 2009.
 The play is set at an inner-city building in a predominantly African-American neighborhood.
 It stars Cheryl Pepsii Riley as Carol, Palmer Williams Jr. as Floyd and Chandra Currelley-Young as Belinda.
-The live performance released on DVD (August 30, 2011) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on July 13 - 14, 2010.
+The live performance released on DVD on August 30, 2011 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in July 2010.

 Plot

 The story revolves around a small group of people living in an inner-city building in a predominantly African-American neighborhood.
 Carol (Cheryl Pepsii Riley) is a single mother raising two teenagers: Tony (Donny Sykes), who is studious and participates in gospel choir; and Lisa (Tamar Davis), who is rebellious and refuses to attend church.
 She works long hours during the day, and is best friends with Belinda (Chandra Currelley-Young), their neighbor across the hall.
 Carol and Belinda disapprove of Niecey (D'Atra Hicks), their upstairs neighbor who is a prostitute.
 Peter (Wess Morgan) and Anna (Stephanie Ferrett) are a white couple who have moved into the building to save money while Peter attends law school.
 Anna's recently widowed mother, Jane (Rachel Richards) visits.
 Floyd (Palmer Williams Jr.) is the superintendent.
 Carol meets a police officer named Donnie (Anthony Dalton) then Niecy's pimp Eddie, (Celestin Cornielle) who is bad to everybody involved.